atlanticstarr1/dollarbank/README.md

  * You can also see all the accounts currently registered
  * ... and maybe the most powerful feature, YOU can initiate interest payments by pressing the **Pay interest** button; *try it*

  **Oracle Admin** shows a dashboard that allows you to interact with the Oracle.
-From here you ca:
+From here you can:
- * Set the value of 10 cents (USD) worth of ETH. (default is 330000000000000 wei)
+ * Set the value of 10 cents (USD) worth of ETH. (default is 330000000000000 wei).
+ *Try it !!* .. and notice the USD value of your wallet and bank accounts change in real time :grin:
  * Set the address of the contract to alert when the oracle updates. (default is DollarBank contract address)